NEOZEO64/InventoryTool/README.md

 # Inventory management tool

-- inventory.json contains all my electronic parts.
-I want to build an analog synthesizer so they have become more and more.
-I am loosing the overview right now.
 - This tool should provide **clarity**, which components I have.
 - This tool should answer the following questions
     - Can I build the device I want?
-Enough parts?
+Do I have enough parts?
     - (What else can I do with the components?)
     - (Deliver me datasheets)

+inventory.json contains all my electronic parts
+I want to build an analog synthesizer so they have become more and more.
+(I am loosing the overview right now)

 ## Screenshot